mit-han-lab/6s965-fall2022/notes/README.md

 # Guidelines for Scribe Duties

 ## General Guidelines
 For 6.S965 class, each student is required to scribe for a few lectures.
+The notes should be well-written, stand alone reference, so that the reader **does not** need to go back to the lecture video or slides.
 The scribe duties cover 5% of final grade.

 ### Preparation
 Please [fork](https://help.github.com/articles/fork-a-repo/)  the course repository.
 All your notes will be first pushed to your fork of the repository.